 In respect of item 1 there are a number of means by which you can exclude private data from the Inspirometer system.
 These are outlined within the section on ‘in-meeting feedback’, and are covered in greater depth within our guide on privacy and confidentiality.

 In respect of item 2, the following example illustrates the level of security that we put in place around these things.

 The Meetings@Inspirometer.com calendar is an Exchange account held within the Microsoft Office365 environment.
 Office365 implements the oAuth2.0 protocol for access, the specification for which can be found here: https://tools.ietf.org/html/rfc6749.

 When the Inspirometer system retrieves the Calendar information, it is stored in our database within the Microsoft Azure Cloud platform.
 The database server itself is only accessible via SSL Certificate authentication, using AES256 symmetrical public/private key encryption.
-Without these keys it is impossible access the server.
-The MySQL Database itself also requires an SSL certificate to access the data itself.
+Without these keys it is impossible to access the server.
+The MySQL Database itself also requires an SSL certificate to access the data.

 Our Inspirometer servers are running within a virtual environment within the Azure Cloud platform.
 Please see here for the security in place for their cloud network.
 Governments and large multinationals trust Azure with their data, here a few of their customers: